Ever wanted a small, yet energetic dog that knows how to conduct itself around company?

 While he will be playful and energetic at times, they are also capable of being a silent companion that’s willing to rest by your feet.

 The Cotonese is even-tempered and is up for anything.
-They are happiest when they are near their owner, so leaving them alone can be difficult for this breed because of their portable and small size.
+They are happiest when they are near their owners, so leaving them alone can be difficult for this breed because of their portable and small size.

-It’s best that you take them with you as much as possible.
+You should take them with you as much as possible.